hybridgroup/gort/README.md

   * For git help see [progit](http://git-scm.com/book) which is an awesome (and free) book on git

 ## Release History
+Version 0.4.1 - Corrections for bad merge

+Version 0.4.0 - Bluetooth commands use pure hcitool/rfcomm to avoid dependencies on Linux, Spark is now Particle, remove dronedrop commands

 Version 0.3.0 - Add dronedrop commands

 Version 0.2.4 - Update voodoospark to 2.3.1 and bug fixes

 Version 0.2.3 - Update Windows compatibility and default Spark code

 Version 0.2.2 - Correct error in avdude install for Linux